 Nichols has been studying the effects of psychedelic drugs on the brain’s chemistry since 1969 and found that LSD may be used as a molecular tool to help understand the functions of the brain and decipher the mechanism of the appearance of emotions, which could assist in the treatment of certain mental disorders such as depression.

-Nichols’s study is a mixture of neuroscience, chemistry and pharmacology.
-It is conducted on the basis of a study of various research subjects such as rat behaviour, molecular synthesis, cloned brain receptors and computer models.
+Nichols’s study is a mixture of neuroscience, chemistry, and pharmacology.
+It is conducted on the basis of a study of various research subjects such as rat behavior, molecular synthesis, cloned brain receptors, and computer models.

-Except for his study of LSD, Nichols has worked with Ecstasy, exploring the possibility of the drug to activate receptors in schizophrenics, to help them enhance memory and cognitive skills.
+Except for his study of LSD effects, Nichols has worked with Ecstasy, exploring the possibility of the drug to activate receptors in schizophrenics, to help them enhance memory and cognitive skills.
 Although the research is still under way, it may help those who suffer from schizophrenia and Parkinson’s disease.

 However, the stigma put on the use of psychedelic drugs hinder many promising scientific ideas.

 LSD was discovered in 1943 and immediately attracted attention, due to its chemical similarity to serotonin, the “happiness hormone”.
 However, after the 1960s social revolution, its “bad” reputation stopped serious research.
 Nichols said: “